Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

 When you launch the training by the `launch` module, because the command-line parameter is `--nproc_per_node 2`, `launch` will start two processes.
 Both processes will execute the code in the script.

-Where `x = flow.randn(BATCH_SIZE, 1, 28, 28)` returns Local Tensor (only local data valid in this process), when runs `x = x.to_consistent(P0, BROADCAST)`, OneFlow will automatically integrate the Local Tensor of all processes into Consistent Tensor.
+The statement `x = flow.randn(BATCH_SIZE, 1, 28, 28)` returns Local Tensor (only local data valid in current process), when runs `x = x.to_consistent(P0, BROADCAST)`, OneFlow will automatically integrate the Local Tensor of all processes into Consistent Tensor.

-In training process, computing devices can also load local data that belongs to them, and then convert Local Tensor to Consistent Tensor via `to_consistent`.
+In practice, each computing device can load data locally, and then convert Local Tensor to Consistent Tensor via `to_consistent`.

 ### Stage ID and Settings for Gradient Accumulation